robclancy/presenter/README.md

 # Presenter

-This library adds a simple class to help make a `Presenter` for your objects or arrays.
+This library provides a simple class to help make a `Presenter` for your objects or arrays.
 It also has little extras for use within Laravel with minimal extra code in your controllers (in most cases no extra code).

 [![Build Status](https://secure.travis-ci.org/robclancy/presenter.png)](http://travis-ci.org/robclancy/presenter)